keboola/developers-docs/extend/common-interface/actions.md

 ## Limits

+**Sync actions may not read from or write data to the Storage.**
-Actions share the same limits as the default `run` action, only the execution time is limited to 30 seconds.
+Otherwise actions share the same limits as the default `run` action, only the execution time is limited to 30 seconds.
 This time does not include pulling the Docker image.